jindongwang/transferlearning/data/dataset.md

 **If you are tired of repeating the experiments of other methods, you can directly use the [benchmark](https://github.com/jindongwang/transferlearning/blob/master/data/benchmark.md).**

-*Only image datasets are listed, text datasets are to be added*
+Most datasets are image datasets:

 |     Dataset    |        Area        | #Sample |       #Feature      | #Class |   Subdomain  | Reference |
 |:--------------:|:------------------:|:-------:|:-------------------:|:------:|:------------:|:--------:|